maskarade/Android-Orma/README.md

 ### Relation Helpers

-A Relation helper, e.g. `Todo_Relation`, is an entry point of table operations, which has conditions and orderings.
+A Relation helper, e.g. `Todo_Relation`, is an entry point of table operations.

 This is created by a database handle: